 How To Enable Secure Boot

-Secure boot is a feature that verifies a device boots using only software that are trusted by OEM (Original Equipment Manufacturer).
+Secure boot is a feature that verifies a device boots using only software that is trusted by OEM (Original Equipment Manufacturer).
 You can enable it for UEFI BIOS.

-1. Acces the Advanced options in your firmware interface (UEFI/BIOS).
+1. Access the Advanced options in your firmware interface (UEFI/BIOS).

 2. Select the Boot option.

 Additionally, you can find if your device supports UEFI or Legacy BIOS.
 You will find this option in the Boot tab itself.

 Select UEFI if it is selected as Legacy BIOS.